mickaelparkingmap/billandgo/README.md

 Contributing
 ------------

-Bill&Go is an Open Source with MIT Licence.
+Bill&Go is an Open Source with Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) Licence.

 About Us
 --------